 How to Play:

 It is easier for younger kids to see who wins when using the 100 chart.
 It also helps them to get used to using a 100 chart.
-Older kids might choose to not use the chart, which is perfectly fine.
+Older kids might choose not to use the chart, which is perfectly fine.

 The circles on the player cards are used to keep score of winnings.
 You can play until one player has all the circles ticked, or choose to play until one side is ticked by the forerunner.